syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ListViewPrism116483729).

-### Reset Itemsize while Scrolling
+### Reset ItemSize while Scrolling

 The SfListView allows to reset the size of item which is loaded in the view while scrolling using `ScrollView.Scrolled` event.
-To change the itemsize while scrolling, follow the code.
+To change the size of an item while scrolling, follow the code.

 {% tabs %}
 {% highlight c# %}